 And I gave away plants.

 I love my houseplants.
-They filter the air and make my home feel like an oasis where things can grow and thrive.
+There are many scientific reasons to have them.
+Besides, they filter the air and make my home feel like an oasis where things can grow and thrive.

 The one in the picture above was one of my favorite plants.
 I gifted it to my friend Laura.
 I can’t lie.
 It wasn’t easy to give away.
 But seeing the smile on Laura’s face opened my heart.
 It makes me smile to think about how my plant will bring her joy.

 My 50th birthday was at the end of July and I’ve almost reached my goal.

 I feel blessed to have so much to give.